Are you someone who likes improving and analyzing the chemical composition of foods?

 - Regulatory processing

 - Quality assurance

-The outstanding teaching standards are expressed in the business partnerships and accomplished faculty members of the university-many of whom are Nobel laureates, Pulitzer Prize recipients, McArthur Fellows and Fulbright Scholars.
+The University of Arizona offers a Bachelor's degree in food safety, which will teach you food chemistry.
+The college has outstanding teaching standards and accomplished faculty members of the university.
+Many of these faculties here are Nobel laureates, Pulitzer Prize recipients, McArthur Fellows, and Fulbright Scholars.